my-dudhwala/esp32_Base64_to_decimal/README.md

 This Arduino sketch provides a simple implementation for decoding Base64-encoded strings into decimal values.
 The decoded values are stored in the `SensorData` array, and the conversion process is performed by the `Base64` function.

 ## Key Points
+`(The variables "array1" and "array3" are a String variable and they are not array, it is just a name)`
 ### Input Strings

 - Two Base64-encoded strings, `array1` and `array3`, are provided as input.
 These strings are processed to remove newline characters (`\n`) before conversion.